davidpfister/fortiche/src/loop/README.md

 ```

 In this example, _x_ must not be defined.
-It will be used in a _associated_ block once expanded.
+It will be used in a _associated_ construct once expanded.
 So you are free to pick any name.